-Many childless adults – ages 18 through 49 years – can only get three (3) months of SNAP in a 36 month period unless the individual is exempt or meeting certain work rules.
-This federal SNAP rule affects individuals age 18 through age 49 who are “able-bodied without dependents” or ABAWDs.
-106 C.M.R.
-362.320.
+The ABAWD time limit is currently not in effect in Massachusetts.
+Check MassLegalServices.org/DTA-COVID-19 for updates.
+When it is in effect, many childless adults – ages 18 through 50 – can only get 3 months of SNAP in a 36-month period unless the individual is exempt from or meeting certain work rules.
+This federal SNAP rule affects individuals determined to be “able-bodied adults without dependents” or “ABAWDs.”
+See 106 C.M.R. §362.320.

 You may be exempt from this rule if you have a short- or long-term incapacity or disability, are homeless, living with a child under age 18, are pregnant, attending college as a SNAP-eligible student, used to be in foster care, are a veteran, or meet other exemptions.